SJTU-CGM/APAV/README.md

 # APAV: An advanced pan-genome analysis and visualization toolkit for genomic pres-ence/absence variations
-APAV is an advanced pan-genome analysis and visualization toolkit for genomic presence-absence variations.
-It accepts the GFF file of genes and the BED file of any target regions.
-It takes map-to-pan strategy and computes coverage of target regions at the whole level and element level.
-You can review and check all PAVs and samples in the automatically generated interactive web reports.
-Based on the PAV table, APAV also offered various subsequent analysis and visualization functions, including basic statistics, sample clustering, genome size estimation, and phenotype association analysis.
+APAV is an advanced toolkit for comprehensive PAV analysis and visualization.
+It optimized the PAV detection process by incorporating an element-level analysis and adding PAV analysis for arbitrary regions in a genome.
+The resulted PAV profile can be viewed and checked in interactive web reports, providing researchers the ability to verify the read depth, region coverage and absent intervals of each PAV conveniently.
+Additionally, APAV offers various subsequent analysis and visualization functions based on the PAV table, including basic statistics, sample clustering, genome size estimation, and phenotype association analysis.

 ## Requirements
 ### PAV calling
-* Perl
+* <b>Perl</b>
-* Samtools<br>Samtools is used to compute the read depth of positions in target regions.
-Please install it first and make sure it is under your PATH.
+* <b>Samtools</b><br>Samtools is used to compute the read depth of positions in target regions.
+Please install it first and make sure it is under your `PATH`.

 ### Subsequent analysis and visualization based on the PAV profile
-* R <br>R is utilized for visualization and statistical tests in the APAV toolbox.
-Please install R first and make sure R and Rscript are under your PATH.
+* <b>R</b> <br>R is utilized for visualization and statistical tests in the APAV toolbox.
+Please install R first and make sure `R` and `Rscript` are under your `PATH`.
-* APAVplot <br>APAVplot is an R package specifically designed for visualization of PAV analysis.
-The code and more details please see [here](https://github.com/SJTU-CGM/APAVplot).
+* <b>APAVplot</b> <br>`APAVplot` is an R package specifically designed for visualization of PAV analysis.
+For the code and more details please see [here](https://github.com/SJTU-CGM/APAVplot).

 ## Installation procedures

-1. Download the APAV toolbox from github:
+1. You can download the APAV toolbox from github:
 ```
 $ git clone git@github.com:SJTU-CGM/APAV.git
 ```
- Alternatively, you also could obtain the toolbox in the [APAV](https://cgm.sjtu.edu.cn/APAV/install.html) website and uncompress the APAV toolbox package:
+ Alternatively, you also could obtain the toolbox on the [APAV](https://cgm.sjtu.edu.cn/APAV/install.html) website and uncompress the APAV toolbox package:
 ```
 $ tar zxvf APAV-v**.tar.gz
 ```

-2. Add `apav` to PATH and add `lib/` to PERL5LIB
+2. You need to add `apav` to `PATH` and add `lib/` to `PERL5LIB`
 ```
 $ export PATH=$PATH:/path/to/APAV/:
 $ export PERL5LIB=$PERL5LIB:/path/to/APAV/lib/:
 ```

-3. Install R package 'APAVplot'
+3. The R package `APAVplot` is required for plotting
 ```
 ## Install "ComplexHeatmap" from BiocManager
 $ conda install r-BiocManager  ## OR: Rscript -e "install.packages('BiocManager')"